Next EACVI Nuclear Cardiology exam: Take it from anywhere!

 Fellow EACVI (FEACVI)

 *To benefit from member fees you must be a validated member before registering for the exam.
-This fee is only available for Silver members - for further information please go to the membership page.
+This fee is only available for EACVI Silver Members - for further information please go to the membership page.
 For EANM members your membership must be valid and in date.

-**To benefit from EACVI Fellow fees you must be a validated EACVI Fellowship before registering for the exam.
-This fee is only available for EACVI Fellow.
+**To benefit from EACVI Fellow fees you must be a validated EACVI Fellow before registering for the exam.
+This fee is only available for EACVI Fellows.

 ***Please note that the resit fee is reserved only for candidates who have sat and failed the exam in the past and cannot be used by candidates under any other circumstances.

 ****If you are eligible to the 2nd Resit fee please contact us before registering.